 Regardless of the benchmark chosen, bad debt should be tracked at least monthly and reviewed quarterly, so you can adjust your budget if your revenues are falling short of projections.
 Many centers monitor and reassess their accounts weekly.

-Child care tuition collection can be very time consuming unless systems are put in place to streamline and automate the process.
+Child care tuition fees collection can be very time consuming unless systems are put in place to streamline and automate the process.
 Using electronic funds transfer (that is, enabling automatic transfer of funds from a bank account, debit or credit card) is one way to strengthen fee collection.
 Many child care management software platforms, like Famly, have an integrated payment function that makes it simpler for parents to pay, which often leads to more timely payments.

 Effectively managing bad debt also requires reconciling the dollars received from government or philanthropy with what was actually billed for each child, to make sure you don’t have any accounting errors.
 In many cases there is a limited amount of time to correct errors, after which funds may not be recovered.